AgentRed16/Deathrun-Development/README.md

 # How to download stuff
 1.)
 Click on the file(s) you want to download
-      -If downloading a .bls make sure to download the picture along with it- 2.)click download/View RAW
+      -If downloading a .bls make sure to download the picture along with it-

+2.)click download/View RAW

 3.)Right click - Save AS

 4.)
-Change it to the correct file format (like .bls) 5.)
+Change it to the correct file format (like nameofthing.bls)

+5.)
 Put into the correct blockland folder (Like saves)

 If you get an error message, dont go forward with it, just exit it and contact me